Radioaktivität

 Radioprotective potential of ginseng (genus Panax)

-addresses the issue of the radioprotective effects of
+This review addresses the issue of the radioprotective

-ginseng on mammalian cells both in vitro and in vivo.
-Results indicate that the
+effects of ginseng on mammalian cells both in vitro and in vivo.
+Results

 http://www.ncbi.nlm.nih.gov/pubmed/15956041